Tipón: Intiwatana

 Intiwatana means where the sun is tied or mooring of the sun and was a solar observer where solstices and equinoxes were observed for agricultural control.
 The Incas needed to "tie up the sun", so it would not "run away" after the solstice, when it is the farthest away from the earth.
 The name was given by Ephrain Squier in 1877 and confirmed by Hiram Bingham III in 1913.

 This sector is located on the rocky promontory of the same name at an elevation of 3,525 m.

 At the east end of the ruin is a small, natural truncated pyramid capped by rocks around which four square terraces and a stairway were built with simple masonry.
 Facing the pyramid is a patio with two triple-jamb niches.

 To the west of the pyramid a longitudinal street divides two spaces where rectangular rooms are found with opening facing the pyramid.
 They have trapezoidal niches and the masonry is fine.

 The main canal enters Intiwatana and leaves it after passing underground and making a water supply available to the residents.
 The canal was incorporated into the foundations of the buildings.

 This buildings constitute an urban sub-sector of a large agricultural complex with irrigated Inca terraces, many of which are still used for agricultural purposes.
+Not only did the incorporations of the canals serve a purpose in agriculture but it was first contributing to 4 baths and eventually reaching the fountains and sprouts.